-Facial oils are widely popular for their ability to moisturize and hydrate skin.
+Facial oils are widely popular for their ability to moisturize and lock in hydration.
 Yet many brands will say you can skip your moisturizer, all you need is their oil to keep your skin balanced!
-The problem is plant oils are composed of fatty acids, and your skin contains other lipids as well.
+Not only do oils lack hydrating properties of many moisturizers, the biggest problem is that plant oils are composed of fatty acids, and your skin contains other lipids as well.
 Over time only using oil will cause damaging low-level inflammation.
 And inflammation is bad, mmkay?

-When you think of healthy skin plump well hydrated and moisturized comes to mind, for good reason.
+When you think of healthy skin the words plump, well hydrated, and moisturized come to mind, for good reason.
 One of the main details in keeping our skin healthy is ensuring its structure remains in its best possible state.
 Ingredients aiding in this are referred as Natural Moisturizing Factor (NMF), or components that mimic the structure and functions of healthy skin.
 Within our skin lipids prevent water evaporation, provide lubrication, and contribute to the outer texture of the stratum corneum (SC) remaining smooth.

 Lipids account for about 15% of the stratum corneum weight composed of 50% ceramides, approximately 15% fatty acids, and approximately 25% cholesterol.

 Our lipids within the SC are affected by age, genetics, seasonal and climate changes, and diet.
-When your skin is deficient of lipids it’s predisposed to dry skin, as they aid in keeping NMF inside our cells.
+When your skin is deficient in lipids it’s predisposed to being dry, as lipids aid in keeping NMF inside our cells.
 These lipids go into our cells where they’re needed to keep cells hydrated and aqueous enzymes stable so they function well.
 This is how lipids keep our barrier hydrated, allowing our skin to self-repair and function accurately.
 The major players in retaining water in our barrier are ceramides, cholesterol, and fatty acids.

 When the barrier is healthy, skin appears smooth, soft, and plump.